The Free Particle

 Model Setup

-Let’s consider the simplest case of a free particle ($V(x)=0$).
-Classically, this is just uniform motion, but in quantum mechanics, this problem is more interesting.
+Let’s examine the simplest case of a free particle ($V(x)=0$).
+Classically, this is simply uniform motion, but in quantum mechanics this problem is more interesting.

 The time-independent Schrödinger equation for a free particle is